skhussain123/OPENAISDK-TEST_PREPRATION/02-Prompt-&-Context-Engineering/01-prompt-engineering/readme.md

 **Problem:** Conflicting requirements confuse the model<br>
 **Solution:** Review prompts for internal consistency

+If a prompt contains conflicting requirements, the AI gets confused and the response can become inconsistent or incorrect.
+Review the prompt before writing it to ensure internal consistency.

+**Example:** ‘Write a professional email that is casual and funny.’
+This is contradictory because a professional and a casual tone are difficult to combine at the same time.

 ### 3. Too Many Constraints

 **Problem:** Over-constraining limits model creativity<br>
 **Solution:** Focus on positive instructions rather than long lists of don'ts

+If a prompt has too many restrictions or ‘don’t do this’ type rules, the AI’s creativity or flexibility decreases, and the response may become boring or incomplete.
+Instead of focusing on constraints, focus on positive instructions—meaning tell the AI what to do, not what not to do.
+**Example:** ‘Write a story, but no magic, no aliens, no modern setting, and no sad ending.’
+This puts too many limits on the AI.

 ### 4. Ignoring Token Limits

 **Problem:** Responses get cut off mid-sentence<br>
 **Solution:** Set appropriate limits and structure accordingly

+Every AI model has a token limit (a limit on words or characters), and if the prompt or output exceeds this limit, the response may be incomplete or cut off.
+Structure the prompt according to the token limit and control the output length.
+**Example:** If you request a 500-word essay but the model’s limit is 300 tokens, the essay may end in the middle

 ### 5. Not Testing Variations

 **Problem:** Assuming first attempt is optimal<br>
-**Solution:** Test different phrasings, examples, and approaches
+**Solution:** Test different phrasings, examples, and approaches If you try only one prompt and assume it’s the best, you might not get the optimal output.
+Different phrasings or approaches can give better results.
+Test different prompt wordings, examples, or strategies to get the best outcome.
+**Example:** Just using ‘Write a story’ once, whereas different wording or examples could result in a more engaging story.

 ## Hands-On Examples